rursprung/robotcar1/README.md

 ## Build & Download to Board
 1. Connect the board via USB
+   * Note: if the board is connected to the custom PCB you must first power it on and _then_ connect it using USB - otherwise the board might not start correctly (this is a limitation of the ST board and unrelated to this software).
 2. Run `cargo run` (the correct chip & target is already defined in `Cargo.toml` and `.cargo/config`)
 3. Enjoy your running program :)